feihong/q-quickstart/age-buckets.md

 400 301 275 259 223 197 166 143
 ```

-We're not there yet, because we don't care about the total number of people older than 25, we really want to know the number of people older than 25 but younger than 30, i.e. the size of each age bucket.
+We're not there yet, because we don't care about the total number of people older than 25, what we really want to know is the number of people older than 25 but younger than 30, i.e. the size of each age bucket.
 To do that, we can subtract each count by the count that comes after it.

 ```q
 counts-(1_counts,0)